DanCaldera/aws-ec2-playground/algo/js/src/pages/index.md

 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Learn intermediate concepts of JS to mastery the job interview {% .lead %}

 {% link-grid %}